-- 1.1 The Chief Executive is responsible for leading an inclusive process, involving staff and partner organisations, to compile and secure approval of the Annual Delivery Plan (ADP) for NHS Orkney by the Board.
-The ADP will include: - The significant assumptions on which the plan is based - Details of major changes in workload, delivery of services or resources required to achieve the plan - Action points from the community planning partnership - Health care plans covering primary and secondary services provided by NHS Orkney - Regional dimension of healthcare and scope for sharing resources with partners. - 1.2 By concisely describing the health and healthcare issues facing Orkney, setting out succinctly how these will be tackled and by whom, and by setting priorities, milestones, quantified improvements and targets, the ADP will help to secure understanding of health issues, a shared approach to taking action, and commitment to achieving results. - 1.3 The Director of Finance is responsible for the annual preparation of a 3-5-year Financial Plan.
+The Chief Executive is responsible for leading an inclusive process, involving staff and partner organisations, to compile and secure approval of the Annual Delivery Plan (ADP) for NHS Orkney by the Board.
+The ADP will include:

+- The significant assumptions on which the plan is based - Details of major changes in workload, delivery of services or resources required to achieve the plan - Action points from the community planning partnership - Health care plans covering primary and secondary services provided by NHS Orkney - Regional dimension of healthcare and scope for sharing resources with partners. - 1.2 By concisely describing the health and healthcare issues facing Orkney, setting out succinctly how these will be tackled and by whom, and by setting priorities, milestones, quantified improvements and targets, the ADP will help to secure understanding of health issues, a shared approach to taking action, and commitment to achieving results. - 1.3 The Director of Finance is responsible for the annual preparation of a 3-5-year Financial Plan.
 In addition, the ADP and Financial Plan will be informed by and supported by a Workforce Plan.
-All service developments must be supported by a business case typically approved by the Management Team. - 1.4 The Financial Plan will comprise both revenue and capital components, and will be compiled within available resources, as determined by the Revenue Resource Limit and Capital Resource Limit as notified or indicated by Scottish Government, and forecast for future years. - 1.5 The ADP including the Financial Plan will be submitted to the Management Team for detailed scrutiny and risk assessment, following which the Finance and Performance Committee will consider and recommend approval of the ADP, including the Financial Plan and Workforce Plan, by the Board. - 1.6 The Financial Plan will include the financial planning returns which the Director of Finance will prepare and submit to the Scottish Government.
+Before inclusion in the plan, all service developments must be supported by a business case typically approved by the Senior Leadership Team. - 1.4 The Financial Plan will comprise both revenue and capital components and will be compiled in accordance with Scottish Government guidelines and aligned to available resources as determined by the Revenue Resource Limit and Capital Resource Limit as notified or indicated by Scottish Government, and forecast for future years.

+- 1.5 The ADP and the Financial Plan will be submitted to the Senior Leadership Team for detailed scrutiny and risk assessment, following which the Finance and Performance Committee will consider and recommend approval by the Board. - 1.6 The Financial Plan will include the financial planning returns which the Director of Finance will prepare and submit to the Scottish Government.